Developmental Theories

 Ending and Starting Points

-Ben S. Bradley, a professor of psychology for the School of Behavioral Sciences at James Cook University, wrote “development has typically been defined as leading towards a biological goal of species specific maturity.”
-Bradley continues, “cognitive development is simply one aspect of the way an organism’s biological potential unfolds” (1993).
+Ben S. Bradley, a professor of psychology for the School of Behavioral Sciences at James Cook University, wrote “Development has typically been defined as leading towards a biological goal of species specific maturity.”
+Bradley continues, “Cognitive development is simply one aspect of the way an organism’s biological potential unfolds” (Bradley, 1993).

 Defined Stages